 Zooming in on the skylights.
 These skylights for some reason are not directly visible, hidden by these glazed glass panels somewhat yellowed with age.
 These have to be original.
 While plain, I really like this style actually in comparison to modern skylights.
 It gives a really nice glow to the mall.

-While I want to save the main mall, I would vastly modify the strip mall section that made up the former Brendle's.
-What I would do there is demolish the Office Depot and Big Lots, rebuilding on site as a two story wing to the mall with Costco on the bottom floor.
+If a redevelopment back into a retail mall were to occur, some major structural changes would be needed.
+This would include vastly modifying the strip mall section that made up the former Brendle's.
+What I would do there is demolish the Office Depot and Big Lots, rebuilding on site as a two story enclosed strip wing to the mall with Costco on the bottom floor.
 On the upper floor, the portion closest to the mall would have a replacement Office Depot and a 16 screen movie theater on the left.
 The Costco could be built oblong into the back parking lot to allow an adequate sized store.
-A parking deck would be built over the front lower lot, having entrances to the Dick's and to the front of the Office Depot and movie theater.
-The new wing would be enclosed on both levels and would tie directly into the escalator/stairs in the mall.
-The narrow gauge escalators would remain, but the steps would be replaced with a level walkway to the new second level enclosed hallway part with steps put in near the theater with additional escalators.
+A parking deck would be built over the front lower lot.
+In the front of the mall, the empty anchor pad would be filled with a sporting goods store such as Bass Pro Shops, Dick's, Cabela's or Academy Sports with two levels so that the top level opens directly into the mall.
+Although the two level wing would modify the inner lower level entrance, the narrow gauge escalators would remain adding a level raised walkway to the new second level enclosed hallway part with steps put in near the theater with additional escalators.
 The large window would also be removed since this area would be opened up.
 The other escalator/stair entry would not be modified.

 This Firestone is a dead giveway that JCPenney used to be there.
 The fact is that when Penney's abandoned the auto centers, they sold them all to Firestone.
 This sits right at the foot of the lost store and it looks like its from the era.
 If so, the Penney's here would have closed in the 1980's when it moved down to Asheville Mall.